Standard temperature and pressure: Main definitions

+IUPAC also defines SATP (Standard Ambient Temperature and Pressure) as a temperature of 298.15 K and an absolute pressure of exactly 1 atm.

-NIST uses a temperature of 20 °C (293.15 K, 68 °F) and an absolute pressure of 1 atm (14.696 psi, 101.325 kPa).
+NIST uses a temperature of 20 C and an absolute pressure of 1 atm.
 This standard is also called normal temperature and pressure (abbreviated as NTP).
-However, a common temperature and pressure in use by NIST for thermodynamic experiments is 298.15 K (25 °C, 77 °F) and 1 bar (14.5038 psi, 100 kPa).
-NIST also uses 15 °C (288.15 K, 59 °F) for the temperature compensation of refined petroleum products, despite noting that these two values are not exactly consistent with each other.
+However, a common temperature and pressure in use by NIST for thermodynamic experiments is 298.15 K and 1 bar.
+NIST also uses 15 C for the temperature compensation of refined petroleum products, despite noting that these two values are not exactly consistent with each other.

-The ISO 13443 standard reference conditions for natural gas and similar fluids are 288.15 K and 101.325 kPa;
+The ISO 13443 standard reference conditions for natural gas and similar fluids are 288.15 K and 1 atm;

 by contrast, the American Petroleum Institute adopts 60 F.

 Past uses

 Before 1918, many professionals and scientists using the metric system of units defined the standard reference conditions of temperature and pressure for expressing gas volumes as being 15 C and 101.325 kPa.
-During those same years, the most commonly used standard reference conditions for people using the imperial or U.S. customary systems was 60 F and 14.696 psi (1 atm) because it was almost universally used by the oil and gas industries worldwide.
+During those same years, the most commonly used standard reference conditions for people using the imperial or U.S. customary systems was 60 F and 14.696 psi because it was almost universally used by the oil and gas industries worldwide.
 The above definitions are no longer the most commonly used in either system of units.

 Current use

 Many different definitions of standard reference conditions are currently being used by organizations all over the world.
 The table below lists a few of them, but there are more.
 Some of these organizations used other standards in the past.
-For example, IUPAC has, since 1982, defined standard reference conditions as being 0 °C and 100 kPa (1 bar), in contrast to its old standard of 0 °C and 101.325 kPa (1 atm).
-The new value is the mean atmospheric pressure at an altitude of about 112 metres, which is closer to the worldwide median altitude of human habitation (194 m).
+For example, IUPAC's new value is the mean atmospheric pressure at an altitude of about 112 metres, which is closer to the worldwide median altitude of human habitation (194 m), and follows the metric system (Pascal is a metric unit, while atmosphere is not).

-Natural gas companies in Europe, Australia, and South America have adopted 15 °C (59 °F) and 101.325 kPa (14.696 psi) as their standard gas volume reference conditions, used as the base values for defining the standard cubic meter.
+Natural gas companies in Europe, Australia, and South America have adopted 15 C and 1 atm as their standard gas volume reference conditions, used as the base values for defining the standard cubic meter.
 Also, the International Organization for Standardization (ISO), the United States Environmental Protection Agency (EPA) and National Institute of Standards and Technology (NIST) each have more than one definition of standard reference conditions in their various standards and regulations.